Ohio Institute of Allied Health, Inc. Nursing Education Program - Registered Nursing (RN) Diploma Admissions

 The following admissions requirements are in compliance with the Ohio Administrative Code 4723-5-12:

-2. Applicant must hold a current, unrestricted licensure as a practical nurse.
+2. Applicant must hold a current, unrestricted, and unencumbered license as a practical nurse in a US state.

-3. Applicants must submit a clean 10 panel drug test.
-The drug test can be substituted by a more specific and/or sensitive test and tests for the following drugs; marijuana, cocaine, amphetamines, opiates, oxycodone, PCP, barbiturates, benzodiazepines, methadone and ecstasy.
+3. Applicants must submit a clean 9-10 panel drug test.
+The drug test can be substituted by a more specific and/or sensitive test and tests for the following drugs; Marijuana, cocaine, amphetamines, opiates, oxycodone, PCP, barbiturates, benzodiazepines, methadone and Ecstasy.

-6. Admission to the RN program is competitive; therefore potential candidates must demonstrate competency on entrance test.
+6. 6.
+Admission to the RN program is competitive; therefore, potential candidates must demonstrate competency on entrance test.
 All students will be required to complete ATI PN Comprehensive Predictor, performed at the school via computerized testing during designated testing times only.
-The ATI PN Comprehensive Predictor is based on clinical related references, and includes Coordinated Care, Safety and Infection Control, Health Promotion and Maintenance, Psychosocial Integrity, Basic Care and Comfort, Pharmacological Therapies, Reduction of Risk Potential, and Physiological Adaptation.
-More information about the exam is available at www.atitesting.com.
+More information about the exam is available at https://www.atitesting.com/.

 7. Applicants that qualify for admission, but are not selected, will be placed on a waiting list for the next cohort.
 Ranking on the waiting list will be based upon their entrance examination scores, previous coursework at OIAH, PN GPA, references and answers to admissions questions.
 Entrance testing may be repeated one time for an additional fee - after the second attempt the potential student may be required to wait 6 months to re-test.
 Re-testing is at the discretion of the Director of Nursing Education.

-9. Upon acceptance into the RN Program, the student must successfully complete a Health Care Provider CPR or BLS class or already have a current CPR or BLS card for Health Care Providers card.
+9. Upon acceptance into the RN Program, the student must successfully complete an American Heart Association Health Care Provider CPR or BLS class or already have a current American Heart Association CPR or BLS card for Health Care Providers card.
 Documentation is required.
 Students are responsible for ensuring that training remains current while enrolled in program.

-10. Upon acceptance into the RN Program, the student must provide documentation of a recent physical examination, two step Tuberculosis Testing or chest X-Ray if a known positive responder and receipt of the following immunizations: MMR, Tetanus, and Hepatitis B series (completion, in-progress or declination statement).
+10. Upon acceptance into the RN Program, the student must provide documentation of a recent physical examination from a health care provider (physician or nurse practitioner), two step Tuberculosis Testing (or documentation of annual PPD) or chest X-Ray if a known positive responder and receipt of the following immunizations: MMR, Tetanus, Varicella, updated Influenza, and Hepatitis B series (completion or in-progress).